 This section discusses the expectations users should have regarding compatibility between their application and Hibernate projects.

+The principles below are guidelines.
+While we strive to follow them as much as possible, there are times when exceptions need to be made.
+For example, if the design of a small part of the API renders it useless or causes critical bugs, we may decide to change it incompatibly in a bugfix (micro) release.
 Another exception is when backporting support for standards.
 We might decide to introduce "transition" minors that upgrade to a newer version of a standard while keeping backward compatibility everywhere else, in order to ease the migration to the next major version.
-For example Hibernate ORM 5.5 might upgrade to Jakarta 9’s persistence API (and change nothing else) to ease the migration to Hibernate ORM 6.0.
+For example Hibernate ORM 5.5 might upgrade to Jakarta 9’s persistence API (and change nothing else) to ease the migration to Hibernate ORM 6.0. |

 API